 Getting a jury service notice

-If you are from BRISBANE and recently received a notice to serve as a prospective juror for 2022, please log onto Queensland Courts’ new QJuror portal to:
+If you live in the following court districts and have received a notice and questionnaire on or after the relevant date, please log onto Queensland Courts’ new QJuror portal to:

 - complete your questionnaire, apply for excusal, and update personal details